amal2121/LinearRegression-Project/LinearRegresion/Final Report.md

 ## workflow:

 After getting the data we start to clean them remove nulls values, weight conversion .
 After that we started to explore the dataset and split the data into %60 train/%20validation, and %20 for the test.
-Finally we tried two types of models First one is linear regression :
+Finally we tried two types of models:

+* First one is linear regression :

 The R square (Train) = 0.682